 Japan's most widely recognized contemporary drama director.
 Koreeda has a knack for portraying realistic, lovable, layered characters, who shine the brightest whenever light genre elements are added to his films.
 One of the essentials.

-After Life is about enjoying and appreciating the good things you have.
-Warmly recommended for everyone who doesn't mind the modest pacing and styling.
+After Life is about enjoying and appreciating the good things you have in your life.
+Warmly recommended for anyone who doesn't mind the modest pacing and styling.

 It's a welcoming, soothing and comforting drama that's just all too rare in cinema.
 Hopefully Koreeda continues this upward trend, I'm already looking forward to his next film.